looker-open-source/components/src/documentation/working_with_lens/integrating_lens_into_helltool.md

 <Heading level="4" size="2">Registering a Lens Component with the Lens Bridge</Heading>
 ```

-Image we want to replace a simple button in Angular with a Lens button.
+Imagine we want to replace a simple button in Angular with a Lens button.
 We can do that using the Lens Bridge.
 First we need to register the Lens Button component with the Bridge and give it a name:

 ```typescript
 import { Button } from 'looker-lens'